Doubly Robust and Efficient Calibration of Prediction Sets for Right-Censored Time-to-Event Outcomes: Abstract

 \section{Abstract}

 This supplement includes detailed proofs for all the main results presented in the paper, along with supporting lemmas.
-Additionally, it contains the algorithms for the proposed procedures in the case of a general non-conformity score.
+Additionally, it contains the algorithms for the proposed procedures in the case of a general non-conformity score, a summary table of the simulation settings, a description of the competing methods and their implementation, and supplementary simulation results.